 Overhead, Superman battles Zod—a Kryptonian bent on wiping out humanity.
 The two aliens crash through buildings and unleash arcs of laser-like heat vision.

 As Bruce approaches Wayne Enterprises’ Metropolis office, Superman and Zod rip through the building like a bullet.
 The skyscraper topples.
 A massive cloud of debris envelops the bystanders.

 Bruce Wayne runs toward the destruction.

-As the dust clears, Bruce snatches little girl from the path of some falling debris.
-He crouches down and looks in her wide eyes.
+As the dust clears, Bruce snatches a little girl from the path of some falling debris.
+He crouches down and looks into her wide eyes.
 “It’s going to be okay,” he says.
 “We’re going to find your mom.
 Where is she?
 Where’s your mom?”

-The girl points—her arm shaking—toward the smoldering rubble of the Wayne tower.
+The girl points—arm shaking—toward the smoldering rubble that was Wayne tower.
 Bruce pulls the girl close and glares up—eyes full of rage—at Superman and Zod still zooming through the air.

-With that shot, any apprehension I had about Affleck evaporated.
-He's not wearing the suit, but he’s Batman.
+That shot dispelled any apprehension I harbored about Affleck in the role.
+He may not be wearing the suit, but he’s Batman.

-From here, the film devolves into a mess of dead-end plot threads and superfluous characters.
+From here, the theatrical cut devolves into a mess of dead-end plot threads.

 But relying on the viewer’s prior exposure to the characters invites preconceived notions of who these characters should be.
 And I can’t imagine anyone familiar with the Superman mythos getting behind this version of Luthor.